 Orange-glazed Cranberry bread has a moist and tender crumb and is loaded with juicy cranberries.
-It has the perfect balance of sweet and tangy and just like our famous Banana Bread, this loaf stays moist for a few days (in case you needed a homemade Christmas gift idea).
+It has the perfect balance of sweet and tangy, and this loaf stays moist for a few days (in case you needed a homemade Christmas gift idea).

 This post may contain affiliate links.
 Read my disclosure policy.